odahu/odahu-docs/source/tutorials_installation.rst

 -  `GCP service
    account <https://cloud.google.com/compute/docs/access/service-accounts>`__
-   to deploy Kubernetes cluster with and use it credentials for access to object storage and Google Cloud Registry
+   to deploy Kubernetes cluster with and use its credentials for access to object storage and Google Cloud Registry
 -  Google Cloud Storage bucket (``odahu-flow-test-store`` in examples below) to store models output data

 Run deploy of a new Kubernetes cluster: